Almost all transport to and from Pamukkale is via the nearby city of Denizli which has a large and active bus terminal, train station and airport.

 You can ride the train from Ephesus to Pamukkale and back in one day if you do it just right.
 More...

-Formerly an overnight train with sleeping cars, the Pamukkale Ekspresi reconstituted in 2015 is a daytime train between Denizli and Eskişehir via Afyon and Kütahya.
+The Pamukkale Ekspresi is a daytime train between Denizli and Eskişehir via Afyon and Kütahya.
 At Eskişehir it meets the High-Speed Train to Istanbul.
 More...

-Airport buses carry airline passengers from Denizli Bus Terminal, and sometimes from Pamukkale and Karahayıt, to Denizli Çardak Airport for each flight, charging TL13 for the ride.
+Airport buses carry airline passengers from Denizli Bus Terminal, and sometimes from Pamukkale and Karahayıt, to Denizli Çardak Airport for each flight, departing for the airport 2-1/4 hours before flight time.
 There are only three buses daily to the airport, and three buses returning, timed to the Turkish Airlines and Pegasus Air flights.

 Minibuses shuttle between Peron (Gate) 76 on the lower level (beneath the intercity bus gates) of the Denizli Otogar, and Laodicea, Pamukkale and Karahayıt every 15 to 20 minutes all day long.
 More...